ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 	  .set	nomacro
     ...

-According Mips Application Binary Interface (ABI), $t9 ($t9 is register alias name for $25 in Mips) is the register used in jalr $25 for long distance function pointer (far subroutine call).
+According Mips Application Binary Interface (ABI), $t9 is register alias for $25 in Mips.
+The %t9 is the register used in jalr $25 for long distance function pointer (far subroutine call).
-The jal %subroutine has 24 bits range of address offset relative to Program Counter (PC) while jalr has 32 bits address range in register size is 32 bits.
+The jal %subroutine has 24 bits range of address offset relative to Program Counter (PC) while jalr has 32 bits address range in register size of 32 bits.
 One example of PIC mode is used in share library.
 Share library is re-entry code which can be loaded in different memory address decided on run time.
 The **.cpload** is the assembly directive (macro) which